-Japan PM says blocked US Steel deal could hit investments
+Japan PM Says Blocked US Steel Deal Could Hit Investments

-Japan's prime Minister on Monday urged Washington to dispel concerns that a decision by Joe Biden to block Nippon Steel's takeover of US Steel could impact future investments.
+Tokyo: Japan's prime Minister yesterday urged Washington to dispel concerns that a decision by Joe Biden to block Nippon Steel's takeover of US Steel could impact future investments.

-A US government panel had failed to reach consensus on whether the $14.9 billion Acquisition threatened national security, shifting the decision to Biden in the waning days of his presidency.
+A US government panel had failed to reach consensus on whether the $14.9bn Acquisition threatened national security, shifting the decision to Biden in the waning days of his presidency.

 “It is unfortunately true that there are concerns being raised within Japan's industrial world over future Japan-US investment,” Ishiba told reporters.